somefoo/planetary-motion/README.md

 # planetary-motion
 Simple script to calculate the position of planets using dates as input.
+Information of the earth is included as reference data.
+Ignores axial tilt.
+Supports following computations for planets or other satellites:
+- Mean anomaly
+- Eccentric anomaly
+- True anomaly
+- Heliocentric distance
+- Cartesian coordinates